How do you feel about using technology to help manage health? Take our survey here.

 There are new treatments for cancer, including MCC, that target these checkpoints.
 These are known as checkpoint inhibitors.
 These treatments can help the immune system to start attacking cancer cells again.
 This can lead to better outcomes for people with MCC.5,6

-As of June 2023, the checkpoint inhibitors used to treat MCC include:5
+As of April 2025, the immune checkpoint inhibitors that may be used to treat certain forms of MCC include:5

 There is no one-size-fits-all treatment for MCC.
-The best treatment for you depends on your situation.
+The best treatment for you depends on your situation and treatment decisions made with your doctor.